-new ContextSwitch(3600, 1, 1, 120),

-}.ToObservable();

 Once the data is in an Observable, we may ingress it into Trill.
 Similar to Observable, Trill has a type for describing a data stream.
 This type is called Streamable.
-While Observables and Streamables have some similarities, in that they are both push based and support a wide range of LINQ operations, they also have very significant differences which make them useful in very different situations.
+While Observables and Streamables are similar in that they are both push based and support a wide range of LINQ operations, they also have very significant differences which make them useful in very different situations.

 For instance, Observables have no explicit notion of time, and simply “run specified code” whenever data arrives.
 Alternatively, Trill has a very explicit notion of time, which is programmed directly against (e.g. compute a 1 minute moving average).
 This means that it is the job of Trill, not the application programmer, to ensure that operations in the system result in producing the correct answer according to this notion of time, regardless of data representation or internal race conditions.
-In some sense, while operations on both Streamables and Observables are functional, Trill is declarative while Rx is imperative.
-As with other declarative languages, this creates a query writing environment in Trill which is indifferent to the system it runs on, enables automatic parallelization, and allows transparent changes to internal data representation.
-In addition, since time is explicitly part of a Streamable, operations over streams are fundamentally temporal.
-This greatly simplifies writing temporal queries, since in Rx, even the most basic temporal operations must be implemented by the query writer.
+In some sense, while operations on both Streamables and Observables are functional and produce identical results, Trill is declarative while Rx is imperative.
+As with other declarative languages, Trill’s declarative nature creates a query writing environment in Trill which is indifferent to the system it runs on, enables automatic parallelization, and allows transparent changes to internal data representation.
+In addition, since time is explicitly part of Streamable, operations over streams are fundamentally temporal, greatly simplifying temporal query authoring, since in Rx, even the most basic temporal operations must be implemented by the query writer.

-On the other hand, because Streamables have an explicit notion of time, the operations on them are constrained in ways which ensure that the resulting streams are temporally valid.
+On the other hand, because Streamables have an explicit notion of time, the operations on them are constrained in ways that ensure that the resulting streams are temporally valid.
 For instance, time can only move forward in a Streamable (data from the past cannot suddenly appear).
-Operations are restricted to ensure that well formedness is preserved.
-There are two situations where Rx’s ability to process ill formed data streams is an asset:
+Operations are restricted to ensure that the stream data remains well-formed.
+There are two situations where Rx’s ability to process ill formed data streams can be leveraged before interfacing with Trill:

 Data Ingress – When data initially arrives, it may come from many sources, some of which may experience longer transmission delays than others.
 One may even need to “give up” on some sources once enough time has passed.
-Dealing with these problems, and presenting the resulting well formed stream to Trill is a great application of Rx.
+Dealing with these problems and presenting the resulting well-formed stream to Trill is a great application of Rx.

-Data dependent passage of time in mid-query – This is a very rare situation, where Trill doesn’t have enough information to conclude that time is passing, and needs “help”.
-In this situation, one can use Rx to assert that time has passed in the middle of the Streaming query.
+Data dependent passage of time in mid-query – In this possibly rare situation, Trill doesn’t have enough information to conclude that time is passing and needs “help”.
+One can use Rx to assert that time has passed in the middle of the Streaming query.
 Trill interoperates nicely with Rx, making query authoring in these situations straightforward.

-Since Streamables carry inherently timestamped data, Trill introduces a type, called StreamEvent<T>, which correspond to individual elements in a Streamable.
+Since Streamables carry inherently timestamped data, Trill introduces a type – StreamEvent<T> – that corresponds to individual elements in a Streamable.
 The template parameter is an event’s payload, which may or may not contain time information.
 T is comparable to payloads in Observables or Enumerables.
 In addition to the payload, each data event also contains two timestamps, called StartTime and EndTime.
 These timestamps, and Trill’s treatment of them, is one of the most fundamental differences between Trill and Rx.